bytebase/mariadb-parser/README.md

-The plsql-parser is a parser for Snowflake.
-It is based on the [ANTLR4](https://github.com/antlr/antlr4) and use the grammar from [antlr4-grammars-plsql](https://github.com/antlr/grammars-v4/tree/master/sql/snowflake).
+The plsql-parser is a parser for MariaDB.
+It is based on the [ANTLR4](https://github.com/antlr/antlr4) and use the grammar from [antlr4-grammars-plsql](https://github.com/antlr/grammars-v4/tree/master/sql/mariadb).

 ## Build